uscdev/kickstart/README.md

 ````

 Try to push it to the nexus repo configured in the pom file:
 For those who are new to Apache Maven.
 Follow the instructions.
-Download the binary zip archive.:- Download Install
+Download the binary zip archive.
+Download Install
 ````
 mvn clean package
 ````